soygul/koan/README.md

 Browse the live KOAN example on [http://koanjs.com](http://koanjs.com).

 ## Credits
 Client side is entirely based on: [Angular Seed](https://github.com/angular/angular-seed).
-Server side simply utilizes generally accepted Koa and Node.js best practices.
+Server side simply utilizes generally accepted Koa middleware and Node.js best practices.

 ## The Name
 The project name is an acronym for Koa, Angular, and Node.
 It also is the name for a Zen Buddhist riddle used to focus the mind during meditation and to develop intuitive thinking.